-(a) Decrease in Tenant Share of RentRent Decreases If a Family Formatted: Font: Italic reports in writing a change in income within 30 days, a decrease in tenant share shall be effective the month following the verified decrease in income.
+(a) Rent Decreases If a Family reports in writing a change in income within 30 days, a decrease in tenant share shall effective the month following the verified decrease in income.
 For example, if a Family reports a decrease in income on March 3 that resulted from a job loss on February 20, the change in tenant share shall be processed effective March 1.

-If the family fails to report the change income within 30 days, the decrease in tenant share shall be made effective the month following the reported change. (b) Increase in Tenant Share of Rent will be effective the first Formatted: Indent: Left: 1", Hanging: 0.4" day of the second month after BHA sends Participant a Notice of Rent Change.
-If a Participant failed to report income in accordance with BHA policy, the BHA may request repayment for the overpayment of housing assistance in lieu of termination.
-The BHA shall not retroactively increase a tenant share due to a failure to report income.
-Increases in a
+If the family fails to report the change income within 30 days, the decrease in tenant share shall be made effective the month following the reported change.